UANATACA/ONESHOT-REPO/oneshot_gui.md

 	2 |		SUCCESSFUL RESPONSE PENDING
 	3 | }

+This call makes the request ready for approval.
+Its status changes to **CREATED** and webhook intervention at this point is important for business app status update.

 For unsuccessful validations leading to a request refusal, the corresponding call is  <a href="#tag/Video-ID/paths/~1api~1v1~1videoid~1{request_pk}~1refuse/post">Refuse Request</a>.
 Check API Reference.

 </br>

-> **STEP 4: REQUEST APPROVAL**
+> **STEP 3: REQUEST APPROVAL**

 </br>

 **API Reference:** <a href="#tag/Video-ID/paths/~1api~1v1~1videoid~1{request_pk}~1validate/post">Approve Request</a>

 This call makes the request ready for signature.
 Its status changes to **ENROLLREADY**.
-In 1-step mode, both validation and approval occur when executing this call.

     1 | curl -i -X POST 'https://api.uanataca.com/api/v1/request/45836/approve' \
     2 | -H 'Content-Type: application/json' \